-- · Multiple answers square check boxes - Single answer round check circles - If you score less than 80% on a module quiz, review the necessary materials and return to take the quiz - Review any topic or module prior to taking a guiz or final exam - · Final exam answers may be changed any time prior to selecting the "Score Exam" button - A score of 80% or higher is required to pass the final exam
+- multiple answers square check boxes - · single answer round check circles - · review any topic or module prior to taking a final exam - Final exam answers may be changed any time prior to selecting the "Score Exam" button. - · A score of 80% or higher is required to pass the final exam.